-The purpose of this report of the California Water Quality Monitoring Council is to lay out a comprehensive monitoring program strategy for California, a ten-year plan to achieve ambitious goals related to the design and implementation of water quality and associated ecosystem monitoring programs, the use of monitoring data in assessments, and the development of tools and supporting infrastructure to enable wide access to data and information products.
-These are all essential ingredients to effective decision making to protect, restore, and improve water quality and aquatic ecosystems statewide.
+The purpose of this report of the California Water Quality Monitoring Council is to lay out a comprehensive monitoring program strategy for California, a ten-year plan to achieve ambitious goals related to the design and implementation of water quality and associated ecosystem monitoring programs, the use of monitoring data in assessments and decision making, and the development of tools and supporting infrastructure to enable wide access to data and information products.
 Since its inception in late 2007, the Monitoring Council has made significant progress toward its goals, working with limited resources and the cooperation of other agencies and programs.
 The ten-year plan presented here describes the specific actions needed to build on this initial success and create lasting benefits for the State's water quality and associated ecosystem management programs.